Life is important.

-If we think our own life is important we will feel as if we are the center of the universe, expecting the world to revolve around us.
-Then we will be as if we are standing alone on mountain top, looking at things and people from a distance, separate from them.
-Our mind will be standing in a remote place, limited in a small space.
+If we see only one side of this paradox, that is, if we think only our own, personal life is important, we will feel as if we are the center of the universe, expecting the world to revolve around us.
+Then we will be as if we are standing alone on a mountain top, looking at things and people from a distance, separate from them.
+Our mind will be standing in a remote place, limited to a small space.

 But when we understand that our personal life is not